 If you have the nerve to see skeletal remains of thousands of people stacked in a dark underground cemetery, then head to the Catacombs of Paris.
 Take the metro green line from Bir-Hakeim station near the Eiffel Tower until Denfert-Rochereau station to reach the Catacombs.
 Check out this quick guide to understand what to expect at the Catacombs.

 Paris can be designated as the art capital of the world.
-If you are an art enthusiast, pay a visit to Musée d’Orsay.
+If you are an art enthusiast, pay a visit to Musée d’Orsay, one of the best museums in Paris.
 A railway station turned museum, houses French art from world-class painters like Van Gogh, Monet, and more.
 It is 30 minutes away from the Eiffel Tower and can be reached on a bus.
 Take the Gambetta bus from Champ de Mars bus station near the tower until Solférino – Bellechasse stop.

 Another museum you can visit is the Picasso Museum in Paris on the other side of River Seine.
 Take the yellow line from the Palais Royal Musée du Louvre station and alight at Saint-Paul station.
 Check out this guide from Paris Insiders Guide to know about the art on display and other details related to this museum.